simulot/immich-go/readme.md

 Please open an issue to cover more possibilities.

-### Example Usage: uploading a Google photos takeout archive
+### Example Usage: uploading a Google Photos takeout archive

 To illustrate, here's a command importing photos from a Google Photos takeout archive captured between June 1st and June 30th, 2019, while auto-generating albums: